 It's the beginning of May and I just received my order of meat chicks.
 The reason I'm pointing this out is that I don't want to get them too early because of cold weather, but I also don't want to get them too late.
 They don't deal well with the major heat of summer either.
 Because they're big birds and get up to their weight quickly, they don't move very well so they can get heat stroke easier than any other breed, especially as they're getting close to being butchering size.
 They're also smellier.
 They poop more because they eat more.

 Plus, as summer rolls on and it gets hotter and hotter, we have other things that have more work to do on the homestead.
-We don't want to be doing as much physical work because it is so hot out and so we don't want to be dealing with our meat birds, quite honestly, as we move into July and August, which is really hot here.
+We don't want to be doing as much physical work because it is so hot out and so we don't want to be dealing with our meat birds, quite honestly, as we move into July and August, which is really hot here (or what we in the North consider hot, you southern folk may laugh at my hot summer temps).

 4. How Much to Feed Meat Chickens